myminseok/vehicle-fleet-demo/README.md

 ### deploying

-     visit each module directory and run 'cf push'
+    visit each module directory and run 'cf push'. make sure there is no error by monitoring 'cf logs'

 	$ cd platform/configserver
 	$ cf push